Uniformizing Gromov hyperbolic spaces with Busemann functions: Hyperbolic metric spaces

 with the infimum taken over $\{x_{n}\} \in \xi$, $\{y_{n}\} \in \zeta$ as before, and similarly for $x \in X$ and $\xi \in \p X$ we define

 with the infimum taken over $\{x_{n}\} \in \xi$.
-The following lemma extends the $4\delta$-inequality to Gromov products based at $b$.
+The next lemma extends the $4\delta$-inequality to Gromov products based at $b$.
 It follows from \cite[Lemma 3.2.4]{BS07}.
-Recall that we have multiplied their additive constants by a total of $12$ due to the differing definition of hyperbolicity and larger cutoff in defining Busemann functions; we then rounded up to $600\delta$ afterward.
+Recall that we have multiplied their additive constants by a total of $12$ due to the differing definition of hyperbolicity and larger cutoff in defining Busemann functions; we then round up to $600\delta$ afterward.
 The corresponding additive constant in \cite[Lemma 3.2.4]{BS07} below is $44\delta$.

 \begin{lem} Let $b$ be a Busemann function based at $\omega \in \p X$.
 Then \begin{enumerate} \item For any $\xi$, $\zeta \in \p X \backslash \{\omega\}$ and any $\{x_{n}\} \in \xi$, $\{y_{n}\} \in \zeta$ we have